AD9000/Round3/content/blog/CSAW/roppity.md

 ![Segfaults easily lol](../../assets/segfaulted.png)

-Then using a disassembler (here I am using binaryninja, but you can use anyone you like), we find out that we're inputting into a buffer of size `0x20` using the `gets()` call.
+Then using a disassembler (here I am using binaryninja, but you can use any one you like), we find out that we're inputting into a buffer of size `0x20` using the `gets()` call.
 Since `rbp` is first to be pushed onto the stack, and the buffer size being offset from `rbp`, the total padding required is:

 0x20 + 8 bytes for rbp = **40 bytes**